thefalc/open-source-flink-ai-agent-experiments/multi-agent-sdr-table-api/README.md

 ### Configure the AI SDR application

-Go into your `multi-agent-sdr` folder and create a `.env` file with your OpenAI API key.
+Go into your `multi-agent-sdr-table-api` folder and create a `.env` file with your OpenAI API key.

 ```bash
 OPENAI_API_KEY=REPLACE_ME
 ```

 Next, following the [instructions](https://docs.confluent.io/cloud/current/client-apps/config-client.html) to create a new Java client.
 Once the client downloads, unzip it and find the `client.properties` file.
-Copy this as `consumer.properties` and `producer.properties` into the /open-source-flink-ai-agent-experiments/multi-agent-sdr/src/main/resources folder.
+Copy this file into the /open-source-flink-ai-agent-experiments/multi-agent-sdr-table-api/src/main/resources folder.

 ### Setting up Confluent Cloud